omaha-consulting/omaha-server/README.md

 ## Contributors

-Thanks to Abiral Shrestha <abiralshrestha100@gmail.com> for the security reports and suggestions.
+Thanks to [Abiral Shrestha](https://twitter.com/proabiral) for the security reports and suggestions.

 ## Copyright and license